kunoh/zephyr/README.md

 * It is recommended to setup a python virtual environment for the repo, and install the python packages from requirements into it.
 Because som of the required version might confilct with the ones install on your system.
 * Requirements are found in:
   * docker/requirements.txt
   * zephyrproject/zephyr/scripts/requirements.txt

+# Choice of debugger
-* If you areworking with a 1060 board you will need to change the debugger firmware to J-Link.
+If you are working with a 1060 board you will need to change the debugger firmware to J-Link for flashing and debugging.
+It is possible to use either the onboard debugger or an external MCU-Link Pro.
+## Onboard debugger
   * https://community.nxp.com/t5/i-MX-RT-Knowledge-Base/Using-J-Link-with-MIMXRT1060-EVKB/ta-p/1452717
   * https://www.nxp.com/docs/en/application-note/AN13206.pdf
     * you might need LPCScrypt: